ronboger/ronboger.github.io/about.md

 <!-- My research interests include non-convex optimization, sparsity, compressed sensing, deep learning, subspace clustering -->

-In the past, I was the founder and director of [MedHacks](http://medhacks.org), a researcher in the [VisionLab](http://vision.jhu.edu) at Johns Hopkins University, a machine learning engineer at [Flipboard](http://about.flipboard.com), a [KPCB Fellow](http://kpcbfellows.com), a piano minor student at the Peabody Conservatory, among other things.
+In the past, I was the founder and director of [MedHacks](http://medhacks.org), a researcher in the [VisionLab](http://vision.jhu.edu) at Johns Hopkins University, a machine learning engineer at [Flipboard](http://about.flipboard.com), a [KPCB Fellow](http://kpcbfellows.com), a piano performance student at the Peabody Conservatory, among other things.

 More about me via my [LinkedIn profile](http://www.linkedin.com/in/ronboger), my [projects](/projects), my [Github](https://github.com/ronnyb29/), and my [Goodreads profile](https://www.goodreads.com/user/show/69825193-ron-boger).
 Feel free to contact me at ronnyb - at - jhu - dot - edu.